1. Introduction

 docker://uniquer.azurecr.io

-(unique: is the name of registry create in Azure)
+(unique: is the name of the registry created in Azure)

 |